Network virtualization services include logical switches, logical routers, logical firewalls, and other components of NSX for vSphere.

 Edge Services Gateway

 The Distributed Firewall allows you to segment virtual data center entities like virtual machines.
-Segmentation can be based on VM names and attributes, user identity, vCenter objects like data centers, and hosts, or can be based on traditional networking attributes like IP addresses, port groups, and so on.
+Segmentation can be based on VM names and attributes, user identity, vCenter Server objects like data centers, and ESXi hosts, or can be based on traditional networking attributes like IP addresses, port groups, and so on.

-The Edge Firewall component helps you meet key perimeter security requirements, such as building DMZs based on IP/VLAN constructs, tenant-to-tenant isolation in multi-tenant virtual data centers, Network Address Translation (NAT), partner (extranet) VPNs, and user-based SSL VPNs.
+The Edge Firewall component helps you meet important perimeter security requirements, such as building DMZs based on IP/VLAN constructs, tenant-to-tenant isolation in multi-tenant virtual data centers, Network Address Translation (NAT), partner (extranet) VPNs, and user-based SSL VPNs.

 The Flow Monitoring feature displays network activity between virtual machines at the application protocol level.
 You can use this information to audit network traffic, define and refine firewall policies, and identify threats to your network.